sggupte/hdr_project/README.md

 ## Save the Original Images
 All images will be saves in the Originals folder which is a folder in the hdr_project directory

-1. Create a folder with your project name
+1. Create a folder with your project name inside the Images Folder besides the AllChannels Folder.
+This will help to easily save the segmented images in the right place and to retrieve the right images.

 2. Create a subfolder called "Originals"...
 IMPORTANT NOTE: This folder should contain ONLY the images you want to analyze and no other files.
 The code will not work if there are other files in this folder.